 The installation of the Travel Center will not increase vehicle trips.
 It is located along an arterial transportation corridor.
+Any impact will be mitigated by installing open/green space that is consistent with the Imperial Agriculture Commissioner's approved plant palette.

-HAZARDS AND HAZARDOUS MATERIALS. uld the Project: Potentially Significant Impact (PSI) Potentially Significant Unless Mitigation Incorporated (PSUMI) Less Than Significant Impact (LTSI) No Impact (NI) , e d Create a significant hazard to the public or the environment through the routine transport, use, or disposal of hazardous materials? , e Create a significant hazard to the public or the environment through reasonable foreseeable upset and accident conditions involving the release of nazardous materials into the environment? 'a w mit hazardous emissions or handle hazardous or acutely hazardous materials, substances, or waste within one-quarter mile of an existing or proposed school? h C Be located on a site, which is included on a list of nazardous materials sites compiled pursuant to Bovernment Code Section 65962.5 and, as a result, would it create a significant hazard to the public or he environment? $\boxtimes$ r tv For a project located within an airport land use plan or, where such a plan has not been adopted, within wo miles of a public airport or public use airport, would the project result in a safety hazard for people esiding or working in the project area? ĺ For a project within the vicinity of a private airstrip, would the project result in a safety hazard for people residing or working in the project area? a mpair implementation of or physically interfere with an adopted emergency response plan or emergency evacuation plan? $\boxtimes$ lo V xpose people or structures to a significant risk of oss, injury or death involving wildland fires, including where wildlands are adjacent to urbanized areas or where residences are intermixed with wildlands?
+VIII.
+HAZARDS AND HAZARDOUS MATERIALS.
+Would the Project: Potentially Significant Impact (PSI) Potentially Significant Unless Mitigation Incorporated (PSUMI) Less Than Significant Impact (LTSI) No Impact (NI) a) Create a significant hazard to the public or the environment through the routine transport, use, or disposal of hazardous materials? \boxtimes b) Create a significant hazard to the public or the environment through reasonable foreseeable upset and accident conditions involving the release of hazardous materials into the environment? c) Emit hazardous emissions or handle hazardous or acutely hazardous materials, substances, or waste within one-quarter mile of an existing or proposed school? \boxtimes d) Be located on a site, which is included on a list of hazardous materials sites compiled pursuant to Government Code Section 65962.5 and, as a result, would it create a significant hazard to the public or the environment? e) For a project located within an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project result in a safety hazard for people residing or working in the project area? \boxtimes f) For a project within the vicinity of a private airstrip, would the project result in a safety hazard for people residing or working in the project area? g) Impair implementation of or physically interfere with an adopted emergency response plan or emergency evacuation plan? h) Expose people or structures to a significant risk of loss, injury or death involving wildland fires, including where wildlands are adjacent to urbanized areas or where residences are intermixed with wildlands? \boxtimes petroleum storage.
+Additionally, the project will be required to comply with the Imperial

-The project will be required to follow Environmental Protection guidelines for underground petroleum storage.
-Additionally, the project will required to comply with the Imperial County CUPA and hazardous materials management plans.
+The project will be required to follow Environmental Protection Agency guidelines for underground

+County CUPA and hazardous materials management plans.